earthtone/vue-markdown-lite/README.md

 ### Plugins

 By default, the `vue-markdown-lite` component implements the most limited use case with no additional feature support.
-However the component does support loading optional `markdown-it` [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin) as component props.
+It does support loading optional `markdown-it` [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin) as component props.

-The expected prop type is an `Array` of `Array`s, containing a reference to the imported plugin module, and plugin options takes respectively.
+The expected prop type is an `Array` of `Array`s, containing a reference to the imported plugin module, and any options or arguments the plugin takes.

 ```html
 <vue-markdown-lite :plugins="computedPluginsList">